HEALTH OFFICIALS IN HAMILTON, MADISON COUNTY ADVISE OF POSSIBLE BACTERIAL CONTAMINATION IN THE WITHLACOOCHEE RIVER

 Jasper, FL – The Florida Department of Health in Hamilton and Madison counties today issued a joint health advisory to residents and visitors near the Withlacoochee River in North Florida.

-Until further information is known regarding possible bacterial contamination of the river, people in the area are urged to take precautions when in contact with the Withlacoochee River.
-The Florida Department of Health and the Department of Environmental Protection are conducting water sampling.
+Until further information is known regarding possible bacterial contamination of the river, residents and visitors in the area are urged to take precautions when in contact with the Withlacoochee River.
+The Florida Department of Health is conducting water sampling.

 Water contaminated with elevated fecal bacteria presents several health risks to humans.
-Microbes in fecal bacteria could cause gastrointestinal issues and other conditions.
+Microbes normally found with fecal bacteria could cause gastrointestinal issues and other conditions.

 For more information about the potential health effects of wastewater overflow, Floridians are encouraged to contact DOH-Hamilton at 386-758-1059 or hamilton.floridahealth.gov and DOHMadison at 850-973-5000 or visit madison.floridahealth.gov.